 Roasting enhances the already natural sweetness of these lovely orange potatoes!
 And combined with pom seeds and feta, this salad couldn’t look more like the holidays!

 The Pom Seeds:

 If you find removing pomegranate seeds to be a chore, you will love my easy method for getting those seeds out in two minutes!
 No more struggle, no more mess!

-Yes, I said dressings.
-I am going to offer you two.
-Both taste amazing on this salad.
-The first is a traditional balsamic vinaigrette that takes a total of about two minutes to put together.
+I love a traditional balsamic vinaigrette.
+You can always count on it to be delicious and takes a total of about two minutes to put together.
 Heart healthy olive oil, sweet aged balsamic, chopped green onions and a hint of dijon combine to make a flavorful dressing that compliments the sweet potatoes and creamy feta!
-BUT if you prefer a lighter dressing, this salad also tastes delicious with a light lemon honey dressing.

 The Recipe: Greens with Roasted Sweet Potatoes and Pomegranate Seeds